mabatko/Gaming-in-AWS/README.md

 Now, when we have instance type sorted out, it's time to decide operating system.

 You can go the easy route and pick Windows server - there is even AMI from AWS with Windows Server 2019 and driver preinstalled.
 It works nicely and you can play all the games in a few minutes.
 What's the catch?
 On-demand Windows instances are ~50% more expensive than Linux instances and more than twice as expensive when it comes to spot instances.
 Since playing cheaply is my main driver, I go with Linux (also, being a former Unix admin may play a role).
-Downside is that many games in my Steam library don't run on Linux (no re-run of Fallout New Vegas for me :().
+Downside is that many games in my Steam library don't run natively on Linux.
+Fortunately, there is Proton from Steam which partially plugs this hole for me (but you may be out of luck).

 So why Ubuntu 18.04 which celebrates five years since release when these lines are written?
 It's simple.
 AMD GPU driver for Ubuntu works only with Ubuntu 18.04.
-Newer Ubuntu versions are not supported (I tried and failed, but give it a try and let me know :)).
+Newer Ubuntu versions are not supported (I tried and failed but give it a try and let me know :)).

 Another reason to go with Ubuntu is that Steam supports it.
 I tried Amazon Linux 2 AMI which comes with GPU driver preinstalled and I even managed to start Steam client, but all windows where black.

 #### Spot EC2 instance

-For those who don't know, AWS (usualy) has more capacity than is needed to satify customer demand.
+For those who don't know, AWS (usually) has more capacity than is needed to satisfy customer demand.
 This spare capacity is sold in the form of spot EC2 instances at a discount.
 Caveat is that AWS can take this capacity back with only little warning (2 minutes).
 This didn't happen to me yet, but there is always a chance.

-For some, this inconveniece may not be worth the price (or rather saving).
+For some, this inconvenience may not be worth the price (or rather saving).
 If your game doesn't allow you to save progress at any moment, spot instance is probably not for you.
 Kerbal space program does allow it, so I go with it.
 Plus, in my region are g4ad.xlarge Linux spot instances sold with 70% discount.

 ### NICE DCV

 *NICE DCV is a high-performance remote display protocol.
 It lets you securely deliver remote desktops and application streaming from any cloud or data center to any device, over varying network conditions.
 By using NICE DCV with Amazon EC2, you can run graphics-intensive applications remotely on Amazon EC2 instances.
-You can then stream the results to more modest client machines, which eliminates the need for expensive dedicated workstations.*
+You can then stream the results to more modest client machines, which eliminates the need for expensive dedicated workstations. *

 NICE DCV is free if you run it on AWS EC2 instance.
 I guess (hope) that it is better than using RDP for Windows of VNC for Linux.
 I haven't done any research in this area.
 If you did, let me know how it fairs in comparison with other options.
 I'm particularly interested in network bandwidth consumption.

 ### Steam

 I have most of my games from Steam, so it's a must-have for me.
-Fortunately there is an installer for Ubuntu.
+Fortunately, there is an installer for Ubuntu.

 Apart from installation of games, Steam has some features which are relevant to our topic:
+1. Already mentioned Proton, which is a compatibility layer allowing to run some Windows games on Linux.
-1. Games can store saves in Steam cloud (at least games I play do).
+2. Games can store saves in Steam cloud (at least games I play do).
 This is important if you want to terminate your instance and delete its disk in order to save as much money as possible.
-2. You can enable FPS counter in Steam client, so you can easily determine if your setup is adequate.
-Of course you can install other tool if you wish...
+3. You can enable FPS counter in Steam client, so you can easily determine if your setup is adequate.
+Of course, you can install another tool if you wish...

 ## Pre-requisites

 ### Region

-First and foremost you must select a region based on these criteria:
+First and foremost, you must select a region based on these criteria:
 - it must have g4ad instances - not all regions have them
-- it should be geograficaly close to you in order to have better latency
+- it should be geographically close to you in order to have better latency
 - if you are price sensitive, select more distant but cheaper region

+There are web sites which [measure latency](https://www.cloudping.cloud/aws) from your browser to AWS regions.
+Take the results with a big grain of salt though.
+Real latency between EC2 instance and my PC measured by ping command was MUCH better than what the website says.

 You can check instance type availability and pricing on these pages:
 - [Amazon EC2 On-Demand Pricing](https://aws.amazon.com/ec2/pricing/on-demand/)